missinglinkai/missinglink-pycaffe-tutorial1/docs/missinglink-pycaffe-tutorial1.md

 `--project`: The id of the project, taken from the previous step
 `--git-repo`: A git url that should be cloned to the server
 `--cpu`: Use the on your workstation.
 If your workstation has a supported GPU, you can specify `--gpu` instead
 `--image`: The docker image to use.
-If your workstation has a supported GPU, you can skip this parameter to use the default docker image
+If your workstation has a supported GPU, you can specify the gpu version `bvlc/caffe:gpu`
 `--command`: The command to run (from the root of your source code)

 ---